-Home renters insurance providers in Texas often receive premium payments in various ways.
+Home renters insurance providers in Texas accept premium payments in various ways.
 If a payment method is widely recognized and legally accepted in the state, you can rest assured that your renters insurance provider will accept it.
-Typically, insurance companies accept credit cards (American Express, Discover Card, Master Card, Visa, or Diners Club), cash, checks, or money orders as means for premium payments.
-Some renters insurance providers will also accept payments facilitated through escrow accounts serviced by banks and other lenders; this is often at the renters insurance provider’s discretion.

 The most common payment options available for renters insurance policy in Texas include: mailed-in paper checks, ACH direct debit, credit cards, debit cards, and cash.